Arcadia Bluffs

 Northern Michigan does “golf trip” better than almost anywhere in the country, and Arcadia Bluffs is one of the reasons why.
 It’s the kind of destination that can satisfy two very different cravings at once: you get the big, iconic lakefront experience that looks like a magazine cover, and you also get enough depth; especially when you loop in Grand Traverse; to build a multi-day itinerary that doesn’t feel like the same round on repeat.

 The headline, naturally, is Arcadia Bluffs (Bluffs Course).
 It’s Michigan’s great lakefront showpiece: high above Lake Michigan with holes that feel suspended between the sky and the shoreline.
 The visuals are the first punch, but the routing is what keeps you engaged.
 There’s a links-like energy to it; wind, exposed tee shots, and approaches where controlling trajectory is more important than controlling spin.
 When the breeze comes up, the course becomes a different animal, and that’s part of the appeal.
-This is the round you schedule for prime time: morning light if you want calmer conditions, or late afternoon if you want the full “battle the elements” experience and a sunset finish that looks staged.

 The key to making Arcadia more than a one-round postcard is Arcadia Bluffs (South Course).
 South is the antidote to Bluffs’ headline drama; less about cliffside theatre, more about strategy and repeatability.
 It’s the course you’ll likely enjoy the most as a pure golf round: subtle choices off the tee, better scoring rhythm, and a design that rewards playing the right side of the fairway rather than simply surviving the view.
 South is also the perfect second-day round, because it keeps the trip from becoming “Bluffs or bust.”
 If your group is playing 36, South is the better afternoon play: it asks smart questions without demanding constant hero shots.